WASH-Program at 7 Schools

-After the first program to improve the sanitary conditions and nutritional situation started in the Otuke district in 2022, August 2023 marks the start of the project in the Alebtong region.
-At seven schools in rural northern Uganda, the project aims to improve hygiene standards, introduce school meals, promote menstrual hygiene, raise awareness of mental health issues and develop sustainable school structures with the help of various workshops.
+After the first WASH program (Water, Sanitation, Hygiene) started in the Otuke district in 2022, August 2023 marks the start of the project in the Alebtong region.
+At seven schools in rural northern Uganda, the project aims to improve hygiene standards, promote menstrual hygiene, raise awareness of mental health issues and develop sustainable school structures with the help of various workshops.

 INITIAL SITUATION